Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ----

-The content of this tutorial is based on the [Divergence Dating Tutorial with BEAST 2.0](https://github.com/CompEvol/beast2/blob/master/doc/tutorials/DivergenceDating/DivergenceDatingTutorialv2.0.3.pdf?raw=true) by Drummond, Rambaut, and Bouckaert.
+The content of this tutorial is based on the [Divergence Dating Tutorial with BEAST 2.0](https://github.com/CompEvol/beast2/blob/master/doc/tutorials/DivergenceDating/DivergenceDatingTutorialv2.0.3.pdf?raw=true) tutorial by Drummond, Rambaut, and Bouckaert.